 Drivers can rejoice that Chicago’s Jane Byrne Interchange reopened several ramp exits last Saturday at 8 a.m., including the exit to Ida B. Wells Drive into downtown.

 Notorious for traffic jams that double commute times, the Jane Byrne Interchange is a complex, circular, four-way junction between the Dan Ryan (I-90), the Kennedy (I-94), and the Eisenhower (I-290) Expressways, and Ida B. Wells Drive (formerly Congress Parkway) on the Near West Side.
-The junction’s southwest corner houses the University of Illinois at Chicago campus; directly east will take you right into downtown.
+The southwest corner of the Jane Bryne Interchange houses the University of Illinois at Chicago campus; directly east of the interchange will take you right into downtown.
 Approximately 300,000 drivers travel this junction every day.

-The Illinois Department of Transportation announced that the following ramps reopened for through-traffic: the Dan Ryan Expressway inbound ramp to Ida B. Wells Drive, the second lane of the Dan Ryan inbound “flyover” ramp to Eisenhower Expressway outbound, and the Morgan Street exit.
+The Illinois Department of Transportation announced that the following ramps reopened on the Jane Bryne Interchange for through-traffic: the Dan Ryan Expressway inbound ramp to Ida B. Wells Drive, the second lane of the Dan Ryan inbound “flyover” ramp to Eisenhower Expressway outbound, and the Morgan Street exit.
 Thanks to these openings, driving to and parking in the Loop is easier than ever.

 At UrbanMatter, U Matter.
 And we think this matters.